ALucek/NeedleInAVidStack/README.md

 ## Overview

-Extracting and organizing content across vast video libraries remains a laborious and manual process.
-NeedleInAVidStack is a lightweight streamlit app that helps you quickly analyze video libraries by converting them to audio and using Google's Gemini AI models to identify specific content.
-Using video and audio understanding large language models allows us to efficiently automate this process to rapidly identify and timestamp specific content from semantic descriptions across video and audio formats.
+Extracting and organizing content across video libraries is a time-consuming manual process.
+NeedleInAVidStack is a lightweight Streamlit app that automates this task by converting videos to audio and using Google's Gemini AI models to identify specific content.
+Using large language models for video and audio understanding, users can rapidly locate and timestamp content by providing semantic descriptions of what they're looking for across their video collections.

 ## Features